olgierd/coaxcalculator/README.md

     impedance: 50
 ```

-Since the attenuation is specified for a given frequency values, usually different for every manufacturer, a simple [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) is performed.
+Since the attenuation is specified for a given frequency values, usually different for every manufacturer, a simple [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) is performed to obtain attenuation values for a frequency of interest.

 ## How to contribute?